 Different Kinds of Fasteners Used in Piping

-Stud has a thread on full lengths or at both ends.
+The stud has a thread on full-lengths or at both ends.
 As shown in images.
 It is having three components if washers are not used (two nuts and stud).
 If you used washer it would become five.
 Sometimes additional nuts are used for hydraulic tensioning with larger size stud.

 Commonly Hexagonal Heavy-series nuts used with studs.
 The nonbearing face of a nut is chamfered, while load Bearing face is finished with a washer face or may be chamfered.

 A washer is a thin plate with a hole at the center.
 Washers distribute the load on flange face; this prevents damage to the flange.
 Non-metallic flange required washers due to this reason.
 Different types of washers are used such as Flat, Splits, and Conical Springs.
 Flat and split washers are shown in the image.

 Conical washers are special washers.
 Also known as Belleville Springs washers.
 It Keeps bolted joints tight in an area where vibration, differential thermal expansion, and bolt creep exist.

 These conditions can change the load on a stud which may result in a loose connection.
 Conical washers provide a spring effect and prevent the loosening of a stud.
 This washer provides High spring loads with small deflections.